LF2L/reproducible-research/_pages/ppt.md

 **Authors**

--  Want to make their research reproducible.
+   -  Want to make their research reproducible
    -  Want tools for RR to make their lives easier (or at least not much harder)

 **Readers**

    - Want to reproduce (and perhaps expand upon) interesting findings
    - Want tools for RR to make their lives easier

 ---